tanpengsccd/Telegram-115bot/README_EN.md

 A Python-based Telegram bot for managing and controlling 115 Network Disk, supporting offline downloads, video uploads, directory synchronization, and more.

 ## Update Log
+v2.3.1
+- When the actress subscription offline download failed, bot will try to change the magnet link

 v2.3.0
 - Added movie subscription feature
 - Fixed various bugs